JessyBros/P8_Symfony_ToDoList/CONTRIBUTING.md

 - Make your changes to the code
 - Change the documentation if needed
 - Use test and check if the application still work well
+- Use ```vendor/bin/phpunit --coverage-html coverage``` and keep the coverage more than 70%

 ### 5- Respect the coding conventions

 Please follow those standards when coding in order to keep the code clean :

 - [PSR](https://www.php-fig.org/psr/)

-- Use [Codacy](https://www.codacy.com/) and be sure to validate your repository
+To help, use [PHP-CS-FIXER](https://packagist.org/packages/friendsofphp/php-cs-fixer) and [Codacy](https://www.codacy.com/) and be sure to validate your repository

 ### 6- Share your code with us